NASCAR Cup Series career of Jeff Gordon: 1997–1998: Back-to-back championships

-In 1997, Gordon won his 2nd Busch Clash; after finishing in 12th in the first segment, Clash rules inverted the field for the second one, allowing Gordon to start third.
+In 1997, Gordon won his 2nd Busch Clash; after finishing in 12th in the first segment, Clash rules inverted the field for the second one, allowing Gordon to start 3rd.
 He passed Bobby Labonte on lap 12, and dominated the remainder of the race.
 Despite allegations that he had sandbagged to claim a better starting spot for the second segment, Gordon said that "once the drivers began running on the racing line, it became difficult to pass without assistance".
 Later in Speedweeks, Gordon won his first Daytona 500, becoming the youngest driver in history to win the race, a record that would stand until Trevor Bayne won the 2011 race, 14 years later.
-He won the second race of the season at Rockingham the following week, followed by a third win at Bristol; during the final lap of that race, Gordon made contact with Rusty Wallace in turn 3, causing Wallace to slide up the track, and allowed Gordon to win.
-In May, Gordon won The Winston at Charlotte in a Jurassic Park scheme; the car was modified by Evernham with assistance from Hendrick chassis engineer Rex Stump, and as a result, it was considered illegal by other team owners.
+Gordon won the second race of the season at Rockingham the following week, followed by a third win at Bristol; during the final lap of that race, Gordon made contact with Rusty Wallace in turn 3, causing Wallace to slide up the track, and allowed Gordon to win.
+In May, Gordon won The Winston at Charlotte in a Jurassic Park: The Ride scheme; the car was modified by Evernham with assistance from Hendrick chassis engineer Rex Stump, and as a result, it was considered illegal by other team owners.
 Eventually, NASCAR was forced to rewrite much of its rulebook, and later seized the car; it was later restored and placed on display at the Hendrick Motorsports Museum.
-Gordon would later win the Coca-Cola 600 (also at Charlotte) and he had a chance to become the first man since Bill Elliott in 1985 to win the "Winston Million."
+Gordon would later win the Coca-Cola 600 (also at Charlotte) and he had a chance to become the first man since Bill Elliott in 1985 to win the "Winston Million".
 Gordon completed the feat by holding off a charging Jeff Burton in the final laps of the Southern 500 at Darlington.
 While Elliott failed to win the Winston Cup in 1985, Gordon claimed his second Winston Cup championship in 1997, completing one of the most impressive single-season performances in NASCAR history.
-He finished the season with 10 victories (Daytona, Rockingham, Bristol, Martinsville, Charlotte, Pocono, California, Watkins Glen, Darlington, and New Hampshire) for the second season in a row.
+He finished the season with 10 wins (Daytona, Rockingham, Bristol, Martinsville, Charlotte, Pocono, California, Watkins Glen, Darlington, and New Hampshire) for the second season in a row.
 His win at California was in Auto Club Speedway's inaugural race, and his win at Watkins Glen began a streak of seven consecutive road course victories.